rogeredthat/gokulkrishh.github.io/_posts/2017-03-14-Best-Practices-for-Push-Notifications.md

 ### Good

-- Also, give the power to the user to `disable` notifications, so he/she can disable it when no longer need it.
+- Give the power to the user to `disable` notifications, so he/she can disable it when no longer needs it.

 <center class="mtop30 mbot30 b"><i>Google I/O 2017 site</i></center>